reingart/pyfpdf/docs/Templates.md

   * Find and replace (modify selected elements, mainly move x/y)

 Over an element, double left click opens a dialog to edit its text and right click opens a dialog with the properties window.
-You can select multiple items by holding down shift and left click them.
+You can select multiple items by holding down shift and left clicking them.
 To move the elements you can use the arrow keys or drag the elements.

 To run it, just go to the directory and run: